-- Twelve percent of full-time students in the public four-year sector attend institutions that did not increase their published tuition prices at all in 2013-14 and another 41% faced increases below 3%; 3% of students attend institutions that increased their prices by 9% or more.
+- Twelve percent of full-time students in the public four-year sector attend institutions that did not increase their tuition prices at all in 2014-15 and another 43% faced increases below 3%; 5% of students attend institutions that increased their prices by 9% or more.

-- In the private nonprofit four-year sector, 70% of full-time students attend institutions that increased their tuition and fees by between 3% and 6% in 2013-14; 25% attend institutions that increased their prices by less than 3%, and less than 1% faced increases of 9% or more.
+- In the private nonprofit four-year sector, 65% of full-time students attend institutions that increased their tuition and fees by between 3% and 6% in 2014-15; 30% attend institutions that increased their prices by less than 3%, and 2% faced increases of 9% or more.

 What Students Actually Pay

-- In 2011, only 2% of the 2,543 four-year degree-granting colleges and universities in the U.S. accepted less than 25% of their applicants; 4% of FTE undergraduate students were enrolled at these institutions.
-The 50% of four-year institutions that were open admission or accepted at least 75% of their applicants accounted for 40% of all FTE enrollments.
+- In 2012-13, only 2% of the 2,580 four-year degree-granting colleges and universities in the United States accepted less than 25% of their applicants; 35% of these institutions accepted 90% or more of their applicants.